molmod/yaff/doc/howto.rst

 #.
 Something to estimate diffusion constants.

 #.
-Off-line analysis for spectrum.
-Add analysis results to hdf5 file for
+On-line analysis for spectrum.
-   spectrum.

 #.
 Port other things from MD-Tracks, including the conversion stuff.